ohunger/Calendar-Constraint-Solver/README.md

 This program is meant to be the culmination of the topics learned during my Algorithms class at LMU.
 Although it doesn't use all the concepts/data structures etc we learned throughout the course, its difficulty accents the kind of material we learned throughout the semester.

+!!!! - CSPSolver.java is the main algorithmic file where primary code was written for the project